SamuelDataE/API_StockMarketData/03-AWS/AWS_Setup.md

 <br><br><br><br>

 Manage settings:
-1. Press on **Browse S3**.
+1. Click on **Browse S3**.
 2. Select now the bucket in S3 where you want to store the result from Athena.
 We have opened a bucket in a earlier stage for this case.
-In this example the bucket is called *api.athena.data*
+In this example the bucket is called *api.athena.data*.
 3. **Save** settings.
 <br><br>
 ![Alt Image Text](./Images/AWS_Setup58.png "Setup58")